Legal

 Privacy Policy

 A word on age: our platform is designed for students aged 16 and over.
 We do not knowingly collect personal data relating to anyone under 16 without the involvement of their institution.
-If you think data about someone under 16 has reached us, please let us know and we will review and, where appropriate, delete it.
+If you think data about someone under 16 has reached us, please let us know and we will review and, where appropriate, delete it promptly.
+Where an institution tells us that a particular student is under 16, we will apply additional care to handling that student’s data and direct any rights requests from a parent or guardian accordingly.

 What this policy applies to